whataboutpets/minimal-mistakes/_posts/rabbits/2016-02-14-what-do-rabbits-eat.md

 If it is the first time you offer an apple to your rabbit, it is best to introduce the new food slowly in order to allow the digestive system to adjust.
 Leave a couple of days between offering another apple and keep a watch on the stools.
 If you see the droppings get soft, stop the introduction and try again after some time.

 Before feeding the apple, make sure to **rinse it with clear running water** in order to [remove contaminations](http://fyi.uwex.edu/safepreserving/2013/10/07/safe-healthy-does-washing-produce-remove-pesticides/){:target="_blank"}.
 A good way to serve the apple to your rabbit is by cutting it up into smaller pieces.
 As mentioned keep the portions small.
-For instance, a teaspoon or two per rabbit per day.
+For instance, a couple of slices per rabbit per day.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/hpIXMkC91rI" frameborder="0" allowfullscreen></iframe>